loomio/loomio_help/content/user_manual/groups/settings/index.md

     parent: 'groups'
 ---

-# Coordinators
+# Admin

-Only group coordinators can edit group settings.
+Only a group's admin can edit group settings.

-As a coordinator of a Loomio group you’re responsible for guiding your group through the process of learning how to use a new piece of software, as well as learning new processes for collaborating more effectively and making good decisions together.
-The tasks outlined below can only be performed by group coordinators.
+As an admin of a Loomio group, you are responsible for guiding your group through the process of learning how to use a new piece of software, as well as learning new processes for collaborating more effectively and making good decisions together.
+The tasks outlined below can only be performed by group admin.

 To learn how to edit the basics such as your Group description or Cover photo, see [starting a group](/en/user_manual/getting_started/starting_a_group).

 # Advanced settings

-To set the group permissions and configure what members can do in their group, go to _Group Settings_ and click _Advanced Settings_.
+Admin can change group permissions and configure what members can do in their group (and/or subgroups) by

+1. navigating to the **Settings** tab of your group's page
+2. selecting **Edit Group Settings**
+3. clicking a tab (**Privacy** or **Permissions** options are described below)

+<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/ye08QEnP1_A" frameborder="0" allowfullscreen></iframe>

 ## Privacy

-Group's [basic privacy settings are described here](/en/user_manual/getting_started/starting_a_group/#privacy), as you can make your group _open_, _closed_, or _secret_ without visiting _Advanced Settings_ (unlike the following options).
+Group's [basic privacy settings are described here](/en/user_manual/getting_started/starting_a_group/#privacy), as you can make your group **open**, **closed**, or **secret** without visiting **Advanced settings** (unlike the following options).

 ### Anyone can join (Open groups)

-In **Open** groups you can use this option, _Anyone can join_ if you want the public to be able to join without any action by any member of the group.
+In **Open** groups you can use this option, **Anyone can join**, in order for the public to be able to join without any action by any member of the group.

 ### Requiring approval of membership requests (in Open groups)

-If you select this option, rather than letting people walk in the door voluntarily, then coordinators will have the option to approve or ignore people's requests to join.
+If you select this option, rather than letting people walk in the door voluntarily, then admin will have the option to approve or ignore people's requests to join.

-- You can also give group _members_ the permission to approve requests, also via the _Advanced settings_.
+- You can also give group **members** the permission to approve requests, also via the **Advanced settings**.

 ### Allow public threads (in Closed groups)

 In **Closed** groups, you can use this option to allow public and private threads in your group.
 When you start a thread, you can decide whether it will be public or private.

-### Allow members of parent group to see threads (in Subgroup)
+### Allow members of parent group to see threads (in Closed subgroup)

-In **Subgroups**, you can allow members of the parent group to see discussions within the subgroup.
+In **subgroups** that are **closed**, you can allow members of the parent group to see discussions within the subgroup.
-Select, _Members of [parent group] can see private threads_ to enable this feature.
+Select, **Members of [parent group] can see private threads** to enable this feature.
 This feature is off by default.
-For more on subgroups [see here](../subgroups).
+For more on subgroups, [see here](../subgroups).

 ## Invite and approve new members

 This allows everyone in your group to invite new people in, and approve any membership requests.
-When it is deselected only group coordinators will be able to invite and approve new members.
+When it is deselected only group admin will be able to invite and approve new members.

 ## Create subgroups

 This allows everyone in your group to create subgroups.
-When it is deselected only group coordinators will be able to create subgroups.
+When it is deselected only group admin will be able to create subgroups.

 ## Start threads

 This allows everyone in your group to start new threads.
-When it is deselected only group coordinators will be able to start discussions.
+When it is deselected only group admin will be able to start discussions.

 ## Edit the context of any thread in the group

 This allows everyone in your group to edit the context of any thread.
-When it is deselected only group coordinators and the thread author will be able to edit the thread context.
+When it is deselected only group admin and the thread author will be able to edit the thread context.

 ## Edit their comments at any time